Frazao55/Store_WebApp/README.md

+# Disclaimer
+This project was carried out as part of the Internet Applications course in computer engineering at the Polytechnic Institute of Leiria.
 # About Project

 The **objective** of this project is to implement a server-based Web application, using the Laravel Framework, to simulate an online store "ImagineShirt" that sells printed t-shirts.